 How to Deal with Complaints in Healthcare

-Knowing how to deal with complaints is crucial for professional growth, but handling the complaints of patients or their visitors can often be complicated and hard to navigate.
+Complaints are an integral part of ensuring quality healthcare provision.
+Knowing how to deal with complaints is crucial for professional growth, but handling the complaints of patients or their visitors can often be complicated and difficult to navigate.

 This article addresses the best way to manage common complaints in healthcare settings.
 A common complaint is one that can be mitigated at a local level (i.e. the unit).

 Note: The following advice is not applicable for complaints alleging criminal behaviour nor complaints that relate to breaches in the code of conduct.